ymzuiku/serral/README.md

 ### Client:

-If your use React or Vue, add code in `src/index.js`
+If you use React or Vue, add code in `src/index.js`

 ```js
 import serralClient from 'serral/client';